VictoriaMetrics/VictoriaMetrics/docs/README.md

 VictoriaMetrics performs the following transformations to the ingested InfluxDB data:

 * [db query arg](https://docs.influxdata.com/influxdb/v1.7/tools/api/#write-http-endpoint) is mapped into `db` label value unless `db` tag exists in the InfluxDB line.
-The `db` label name can be overriden via `-influxDBLabel` command-line flag.
+The `db` label name can be overridden via `-influxDBLabel` command-line flag.
 * Field names are mapped to time series names prefixed with `{measurement}{separator}` value, where `{separator}` equals to `_` by default.
 It can be changed with `-influxMeasurementFieldSeparator` command-line flag.
 See also `-influxSkipSingleField` command-line flag.
 If `{measurement}` is empty or if `-influxSkipMeasurement` command-line flag is set, then time series names correspond to field names.
 * Field values are mapped to time series values.
 * Tags are mapped to Prometheus labels as-is.